 Asian Turkey Meatballs in under 30 minutes!
 Drizzled with a spicy peanut sauce, serve as an appetizer or over rice to make it a healthy meal!

 My favorite meals to make at home these days have two main ingredients: ginger and soy sauce.
 These flavorful meatballs are no exception!
 A staple in my refrigerator is Butterball ground turkey from Costco.
 It comes in a pack of 6 and we go through it in no time!
 Turkey has essentially replaced ground beef at our house because it’s so much healthier!
 I actually prefer it to beef these days!
-I love using it for my red hot chili and turkey taco skillet!
+I love using it for my red hot chili!

 These Asian turkey meatballs combine my two favorite things: Asian cuisine and meatballs!
 Meatballs are a great food to do meal prep on Sundays because you can throw them over lots of things, or eat them alone!